appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/40-state-management.md

 flutter pub get
 ```

-Once the dependency is installed, we need to import the `flutter_riverpod` package in our `main.dart` file.
-So, we will add the following code to the `main.dart` file:
+Next, we need to import the `flutter_riverpod` package in our `main.dart` file.

 ```dart
 import 'package:flutter_riverpod/flutter_riverpod.dart';
 ```

-And, we also need to wrap our `MaterialApp` widget with `ProviderScope` widget.
-So, we will add the following code to the `main.dart` file:
+And, we also need to wrap our root widget with `ProviderScope` widget.

 ```dart
 void main() {